KmWahba808/AZ-900/README.md

 ---

-### 124. "Data that is stored in the Archive access tier of an Azure Storage account <ins>can be accessed at any time by using azcopy.exe</ins>."
+### 124. "Data that is stored in the Archive access tier of an Azure Storage account <u>can be accessed at any time by using azcopy.exe</u>."
 Is the underlined text correct?

 - [ ] A. No change is needed
 - [ ] B. can only be read by using Azure Backup